mk-fg/linux-ebpf-connection-overseer/README.md

-It doesn't seem to be useful to count couple KiB on those anyway, so traffic counters just aren't displayed there to have less visual noise, until rx+tx traffic crosses basic 5K threshold.
+It doesn't seem to be useful to count couple KiB on those anyway, so traffic counters just aren't displayed there to have less visual noise, until rx+tx traffic crosses basic 5K threshold (configurable via conn-traffic-min `-c/--conf` option or env-vars in leco-event-pipe script).

 [ebpf.c]: ebpf.c